petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 **Remote Staging**: [Remote Staging](https://learn.liferay.com/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.html) is not available with Liferay Cloud.
 Local Staging is still available and supported.

-**Autoscaling**: When enabled, autoscaling may only add new instances up to a default maximum of 10.
+**Auto-scaling**: When enabled, auto-scaling may only add new instances up to a default maximum of 10.
 You can configure a different maximum number of instances, up to 100 instances.

 **Document Library Storage**: Your subscription plan determines the size of the `data` volume for the Liferay service; this includes storage used for Liferay's Document Library.
 The default volume size is 100 GB, but it can be increased as long as the size is below 4 TB.
 A private cluster is required if a project needs more than 4 TB of storage.